GSA/cto-website/content/techradar/technologies/touchless-tools.md

   * The use of ultraviolet light for disinfection of surfaces within the security checkpoint environment;
   * The evaluation of stand-off detection technology to minimize the need to be in proximity or to have physical contact between TSOs and passengers;
   * The evaluation of explosive vapor detection to provide a touchless alternative to secondary screening solutions. [[source](https://www.dhs.gov/sites/default/files/publications/tsa_-_touchless_screening.pdf)]
-* Facial recognition, delivery drones, and other touchless tools Are making their way into a variety of government services. [[source](https://www.govtech.com/opinion/octnov-2020-touchless-government-castro.html)]
+* Facial recognition, delivery drones, and other touchless tools are making their way into a variety of government services. [[source](https://www.govtech.com/opinion/octnov-2020-touchless-government-castro.html)]
 * Delivery needs (USPS) similar to Amazon/Retail where limited human/physical interaction are required.
 Replacing keys with touchless/motion/ gestures sensors at residential /commercial communal mailboxes.
 As of now it’s still mostly keys and a move to touchless tools would be a leap.

 ## Companies and Contracts